Speak to an expert today 01270 440 341 020 3633 2107

 Fire training should be included in staff inductions when they first join a company.
 A fire safety policy should list the information to be given to new starters, including a guided demonstration of where the fire escape routes are.

-It is a legal requirement to have at least one person be a designated fire officer or fire marshal in larger offices.
-This person may undertake additional fire safety training.
-The fire safety policy may even include details of who is responsible for health and safety training at work so that any fire training courses can be arranged and refreshed as needed.
+It is a legal requirement to have at least one person as a designated fire officer or fire marshal on site, with one fire marshal for every 50 people.
+This person will need to undertake additional fire safety training.
+The fire safety policy may even include details of who is responsible for health and safety training at work, so that any fire training courses can be arranged and refreshed as needed.

 A fire escape plan is an evolving document that will need to be updated regularly.
-The points above should all be reassessed and any changes made.
+The points above should all be reassessed and any changes made as necessary.
 This process will include checking all current fire escape routes.
 The general rule is to check the fire escape policy every 12 months.
-In the case of any significant changes, such as new walls being put up, an influx of new staff or new office equipment blocking a route, there should be an immediate effort made to update the fire escape policy and routes.
+In the case of any significant changes, such as new walls being put up, an influx of new staff or new office equipment blocking a route, the fire escape policy and routes should be updated immediately to update the fire escape policy and routes.

 When it comes to checking fire escape routes, this can be done on a daily basis.
 A quick glance over to check they are not being blocked and have a completely clear passage will help to maintain proper health and safety for all staff.
-Weekly checks could include checking torches are working, that fire escape doors are easy to open and that new starters know the fire escape plan.
-While monthly efforts can be made to look at fire extinguishers, check any expiry dates and make sure fire exit signs are secure.
+Weekly checks should also ensure that:

 Rhino Safety Can Help With Your Fire Escape And Fire Safety Policies